CICE-Consortium/CICE/doc/source/cice_1_introduction.rst

 create.case generates a case, use "create.case -h" for help with the tool.
   -c is the case name and location (required)

   -m is the machine name (required).
-Currently, there are working ports for NCAR yellowstone and cheyenne, AFRL thunder, NavyDSRC gordon and conrad, and LANL’s wolf machines.
+Currently, there are working ports for NCAR cheyenne, AFRL thunder, NavyDSRC gordon and conrad, and LANL’s wolf machines.

   -g is the resolution (default is gx3)